ChustaSoft/StaticData/README.md

 # StaticData

-· Description
+· Description:

 Tool with Common Data used in multiple .NET applications like Countries, Cities, Currencies, ExchangeRates...

-· Getting started
+· Getting started:

 There are two ways for using StaticData tool.
 Examples on Wiki are availaible